Ofsted, Pupil Premium and Performance Information

 - all statutory trialling

-The department recognises this creates a gap in KS1 and KS2 attainment data for year 2 and year 6 pupils in 2020 and future progress measures that rely on that data will also be missing.
+The department recognises this creates a gap in KS1 and KS2 attainment data for year 2 and year 6 pupils and future progress measures that rely on that data will also be missing.

 2019 KS2 SAT Results

 The number of children achieving the expected standard or above in reading, writing and maths (combined) = 60%

 The number of children achieving a high level of attainment in reading, writing and maths (combined) = 13%